This site requires JavaScript and cookies to be enabled.

 • Cannot wait for turn in conversation

-• May intrude into, or take over, what others are doing during play activities
+• May intrude into, or take over, what others are doing

 These are not the complete diagnostic criteria.
 Please see DSM-5 for full diagnostic criteria.
 It is important to note that diagnosis should be based on a complete clinical history of the patient.